Estate & Elder Care Law

 John Burns has provided competent and comprehensive counsel to individual and corporate clients since 1990.
 Hailed by his peers for his trustworthy and practical approach to the law, Mr. Burns is widely recognized for his legal acumen and skill.
 A frequent lecturer at conferences throughout the country on the issues regarding estate and tax planning for businesses and private individuals, Mr. Burns offers dependable legal guidance with an eye on your timelines and your goals at all times.

 John Burns, LL.M.
 (Tax), CELA

 Before opening his own law firm, John Burns was a partner in two of the regions largest law firms, Baker Donelson and Waller Lansden, where he successfully represented individuals in all aspects of estate planning, asset protection, business succession and federal and state tax controversies.
-Licensed to practice in Alabama, Tennessee, and Mississippi, John is Certified as an Elder Law Attorney by the National Elder Law Foundation and has been recognized as an Accredited Estate Planner by the National Association of Estate Planners and Councils.
+Licensed to practice in Alabama, Tennessee, and Mississippi, John is Certified as an Elder Law Attorney (CELA) by the National Elder Law Foundation and has been recognized as an Accredited Estate Planner by the National Association of Estate Planners and Councils.
 He also has earned a Martindale Hubbell® AV Preeminent® rating, has been recognized by Best Lawyers in America in the area of Tax Law, and is a Veterans Administration Accredited Attorney.

 John and his wife, Rebecca, live in Decatur, Alabama, Rebecca’s hometown, where they enjoy rearing their young twins.